eloqdata/eloq-website/website/blog/2024-08-11-data-substrate/index.md

 </div>
 </p>

 - _Asynchrony_.
-Changed data items are first flushed to the log and then updated in the tx map.
+Changed data items are first flushed to the log and then updated in the TxMap.
 Updated data items are asynchronously flushed to a persistent store.
 The persistent store plays the same role as a B+-tree and stores data items in stable storage.
 The persistent store exposes Get(), Put() APIs for reading and writing data items.

 <p align="center">
 <div style={{ width: '600px', textAlign: 'center' }}>